I Am Bolt

 I Am Bolt is a 2016 British biographical documentary sports film co-directed by Benjamin Turner and Gabe Turner and produced by Leo Pearlman.
-It is based on the life of Jamaican sprinter and three times Olympic gold medalist and World Record holder for 100m, 200m, 4×100m relay, Usain Bolt, the fastest man in recorded human history.
+It is based on the life of Jamaican sprinter and three-time Olympic gold medalist and World Record holder for 100m, 200m, 4×100m relay, Usain Bolt, the fastest man in recorded human history.

-The film describes Bolt's journey in winning nine gold medals and the incidents surrounding the Olympic titles.
+The film describes Bolt’s journey in winning nine gold medals and the incidents surrounding the Olympic titles.
 The film was released on 28 November 2016 in United Kingdom and then worldwide.
 The film received mostly positive reviews from critics.